[Windows] Incremental backup of data with .BAT (Batch)

-Loss of data is a big issue associated with formatting your computer.
-The Windows operating system comes with backup and recovery solutions which can prevent this unexpected problem.
-For this problem, one can use incremental back up to save important data in the computer before formatting.
-The Backup Utility of Windows' operating system supports this type of Incremental back up which saves all files that have changed since the last back up, and prevents data loss.
-One can launch this file to copy data from the C to D drive by saving the file extension name as .bat.
+Data Loss is a big issue associated with formatting your computer.
+It is good to know that Windows comes with backup and recovery solutions that can prevent this problem.
+We can use the incremental backup to save important data in the computer before formatting.
+The Backup Utility of Windows systems supports this type of backup and saves all files that have changed since the last one and prevents data loss.
+Here's how to make a backup on Windows.

-• In the example below the files are copied from the root C to the backup folder on the partition D
+• In the example below the files are copied from root C to the backup folder on the partition D.

 • "% USERPROFILE%" is the variable of "Documents and Settings \ username".
 The switches: "E / H / R / Y / I / D", are used to copy the system 's hidden files.